surajkareppagol/CreateTT/README.md

 ## What is used in this ?

-`Python 3` is the main component; then, for styling in the terminal, the `Rich` library is used.
+`Python 3`, and for styling in the terminal, the `Rich` library is used.

 ## What next ?

-It is not a complete implementation their are still many features that needs to be added, such as the ability to customize time table, provide time in any format, proper management of console arguments, etcetera.
+It is not a complete implementation; there are still many features that need to be added, such as the ability to customize the timetable, provide time in any format, etcetera.